How to Manage Supply Pressure Effect (SPE) in Pressure-Reducing Regulators Used in Industrial Gas Systems

 Supply pressure effect, also referred to as inlet dependency, is defined as the change in outlet pressure due to a change in inlet, or supply, pressure.
 Under this phenomenon, inlet and outlet pressure changes are inversely proportional to each other.
 If the inlet pressure decreases, there will be a corresponding outlet pressure increase.
 Conversely, if the inlet pressure increases, the outlet pressure decreases.

-A regulator’s supply pressure effect is typically provided by the manufacturer.
+A regulator’s SPE is typically provided by the manufacturer.
 SPE is usually depicted as a ratio or percentage describing the change in outlet pressure per change in inlet pressure.
 For example, if a regulator is described as having a 1:100 or 1% SPE, for every 100 psi drop in inlet pressure, the outlet pressure will increase by 1 psi.
 The degree of outlet pressure variation for a regulator can be estimated with the following formula:

 Unbalanced vs. Balanced Poppet Design in Spring-Loaded Regulators